robenkleene/development-references/mail/mbsync.md

 # `mbsync`

+## Notes

+- `Expunge Slave`: The `maildir` `imap` implementation seems to leave a deleted message every time a message is moved to another folder. `Expunge Slave` deletes those messages locally.

+## Certificate

 To get the certificate, copy the first `-----BEGIN CERTIFICATE-----` to `-----END CERTIFICATE-----` block into a `.pem` file.

 	openssl s_client -connect imap.server.com:993 -showcerts